The Ultimate Guide to

 Safety and Toxicity

-Little is known about the long-term safety of kambo, but evidence suggests that deltorphin and dermorphin may cause respiratory depression and lead to heavy reliance with frequent use.
+Little is known about the long-term safety of kambo and the potential health risks, but evidence suggests that deltorphin and dermorphin may cause respiratory depression and lead to heavy reliance with frequent use.
 Kambo-related deaths have also been linked to the secretion’s depressive effects on the central nervous system.
-Toxins present in kambo may affect the cardiovascular system, kidneys, pancreas, and liver.[19]
+Toxins present in kambo may affect the cardiovascular system, kidneys, pancreas, and liver.
+In one case, it led to toxic hepatitis caused by the frog secretions.[19]

-The International Association of Kambo Practitioners (IAKP) insists that sudden deaths are rare and almost always attributable to some pre-existing condition.
+The International Association of Kambo Practitioners (IAKP) insists that sudden death is rare and almost always attributable to some pre-existing condition.
 Common contraindications include hyper- or hypotension, brain hemorrhage, aneurysm or blood clots, Addison’s disease, epilepsy, heart problems, and pregnancy.[11][20][9]

 Anecdotal reports warn of “frog disease,” an incurable condition arising from the non-traditional use of kambo (e.g. oral consumption, smoking, or insufflation).[21]
 Apparently inducing a feeling of your brain being eaten, “frog disease” is characterized by weak muscles, cardiac arrest, and death.[22]
 The condition may be caused by parasitic microorganisms—usually eliminated by the body’s immune response to skin burns.[23]